 *If the applicant is pursuing a U.S. or other exempt degree which has not yet been awarded, the applicant must submit a COPY of their most recent language proficiency score report to the Oregon MBA departmental application as part of the application process.

 To be admitted to the University of Oregon Graduate School for the purpose of seeking an advanced degree such as a Master of Business Administration (MBA), you must have an accredited degree equivalent to a U.S. four-year bachelor's degree.
 Additionally, the credentials must be received from an institution recognized by the country’s educational body that oversees institutional approval, such as the Ministry of Education.
-If you are concerned about your eligibility for admissions to the University of Oregon Graduate School, please contact Cortney McIntyre (email@example.com) for credential analysis.
+If you are concerned about your eligibility for admission, please contact the UO Graduate School for credential analysis (email@example.com).

 Official Transcripts: All records from foreign institutions must be official.
 Official records are defined as original documents from the institution bearing the actual (not photocopied) signature of the registrar and the seal of the institution.
 Records issued only once by the institution should be photocopied and certified as official copies either by school officials or legal authorities, such as embassies, consulates, or notaries public.
 Do not send the original of an academic record that cannot be replaced; obtain a properly certified copy instead.